gacuchac/MechaCar_Statistical_Analysis/README.md

     1. vehicle_length,
     2. ground_clearance
     The rest are not very significant but the still enrich the model.
-* The slope is given by wheather we reject the null hypothesis and the estimates for each variable.
+* The slope is given by whether we reject the null hypothesis and the estimates for each variable.
 Since the p-value is under 0.05, we reject the null hypothesis so the slope is indeed not 0.
 * This model is not very good, since it explains approximately only 71.5% of the variance.

 ## Summary Statistics on Suspension Coils